zachshallbetter/LlamaHome/docs/Training.md

 ## Overview

-LlamaHome's training system provides a comprehensive environment for fine-tuning large language models with advanced features for monitoring, optimization, and distributed training.
-The system integrates H2O's efficient attention mechanisms with llama-recipes' training capabilities, offering a hybrid approach that maximizes both performance and efficiency.
+LlamaHome's training system provides a comprehensive environment for training and fine-tuning large language models.
+The system focuses on efficient resource utilization, robust monitoring, and flexible configuration options.

 ## Key Features